B0_testing.SnapSnapshots tests.

 string Test.Snapshot.t ->

-unitstdout cmd snaphosts the standard output of the execution (see Os.run_status_out).
+unitstdout cmd snapshots the standard output of the execution (see B0_std.Os.Cmd.run_status_out).
 The function Test.fails if there's any sort of error.
-The status is ignored (FIXME do something more sensitive we could assert it)).
+The status is ignored.